 Profile variable Contents nlevels Number of atmospheric levels, which should match that supplied in the other input profiles nhydro Number of hydrometeor types considered by RTTOV-SCATT.
 The correct number of hydrometeors, and the order in which they are specified, is controlled by the hydrotable.dat coefficient files.
 Using standard hydrotables obtained from the NWP SAF website, RTTOV- SCATT will expect 5 hydrometeors (rain, snow, graupel, cloud water, cloud ice, in that order), but hydrotables can contain properties for any number of hydrometeor types. nhydro_frac Number of hydrometeor subgrid fraction variables considered by RTTOV-SCATT.
 Valid values are either 1 or nhydro.
 When 1, this applies the same "cloud fraction" to every hydrometeor type.
 More physically correct is to set it the same as nhydro (5 for the standard NWP SAF hydrotables) because in reality, and in most forecast models, different hydrometeors have different subgrid extents. flux_conversion Integer variable controlling input units in hydro(:,:).
 By default, this is set to zero, indicating default units of kg/kg.
 If set to 1 or 2 units are $kg/(m^2)/s$ and an internal conversion is made to kg/kg using an assumption of PSD, density, and fall speed that is appropriate to either rain (1) or snow (2).
-This is for backward compatibility and strongly deprecated otherwise (and may be removed in a future release) - fall speed assumptions belong outside of RTTOV-SCATT. cfrac Optional: if opts_scatt%lusercfrac =true., supply the effective cloud fraction, C, here.
-This is normally calculated internally in RTTOV-SCATT ph(:) nlevels + 1 of half-level pressures (hPa) hydro(:,:) nlevels of grid-box average hydrometeor water content (kg/kg) by nhydro hydrometeor types hydro_frac(:,:) nlevels of hydrometeor fraction (e.g. cloud cover) (0-1) for nhydro_frac hydrometeor types
+This is for backward compatibility and strongly deprecated otherwise (and may be removed in a future release) - fall speed assumptions belong outside of RTTOV-SCATT. cfrac Optional: if opts_scatt%lusercfrac= true., supply the effective cloud fraction, C, here.
+This is normally calculated internally in RTTOV-SCATT ph(:) nlevels + 1 of half-level pressures (hPa) hydro(:,:) nlevels of grid-box average hydrometeor water content (kg/kg) by nhydro hydrometeor types (see above).
+The rttov_const module contains constants hydro_index_rain , hydro_index_snow, etc which are recommended in user code to identify the correct index into hydro(1:nlevels,1:nhydro) to use for each hydrometeor type in the NWP SAF hydrotables. hydro_frac(:,:) nlevels of hydrometeor fraction (e.g. cloud cover) (0-1) for nhydro_frac hydrometeor types Table 29.

-Table 28.
 RTTOV-SCATT profile variables for rttov_profile_cloud